reimannsarah/pig-dice/README.md

 Code: diceRoll(dice);
 Expected Output: typeof Number || false;

-Describe: scoreArrayer()
+Describe: runTurn();

-Test: "It will add to the empty scoreTracker array every time you call the function until it rolls a 1, then it will clear the array"
+Test: "It will push each roll to NewTurn instance for corresponding player and flip turn when 1 is rolled"
-Code: scoreArrayer();
+Code: runTurn();
-Expected Output: [4,3,2,4,4,6];

-Test: "
+Expected Output: newTurn = { userScore: [an array], computerScore: [an array] }

+Describe: TurnScore.prototype.addTurnScores():

+Test: "it will add together the scores in the score arrays for both the user and the computer"
-Code:
+Code: newTurn.addTurnScores();
-Expected Output:
+Expected Output: { userScore: 0, computerScore: 0}